Workday Glossary

 - Model My Pay – A Workday feature that lets you see how certain changes (such as deductions) could affect your net pay before they take effect.

-- Pcard (Purchasing Card) – A card used for authorized business purchases; in Workday, Pcard activity is more visible.
+- Pcard (Purchasing Card) – A card used for authorized business purchases; in Workday, Pcard activity is more visible and linked to budgets.

 - Pay Slip – A document in Workday showing your earnings, deductions, and net pay for a pay period.